cha-kos/airportdistancecalculator/README.md

 ## Launching the app
-Once you have all of the proper software installed, please run the following commands from you command line, inside of the `Hakos_Chris - Moat_Q2A` folder.
+Once you have all of the proper software installed, please run the following commands from you command line, inside of the `airportdistancecalculator` folder.

 Install Rails dependencies
 `bundle install`